 Creating a Culture of Freedom on Campus

-At IHS we believe the university is its faculty.
+We believe the university is its faculty.
 Faculty-led efforts can have a huge impact in cultivating and sustaining a culture of free speech and open inquiry on their campuses.

 We are encouraged by the passage of resolutions such as those passed by the University of Chicago in January 2015, affirming the school’s longstanding commitment to freedom of expression.
 The resolution colloquially referred to as the “Chicago Principles” in part says: